 - Pain medication (and sometimes ice) is applied to your skin 15 minutes before the procedure.
 Some fillers have pain medication in them.
 Sometimes nerve blocks or local anesthesia is used.

-- The filler is injected with a tiny needle.
+- The filler is injected with a small gauge needle.
 There are several techniques that may be used, including quick, short punctures along the fold, or full-length needle insertion and a slower deposit of filler.

 - The doctor may massage the filler into the skin.
 The marks are cleaned.

 - You may be given an ice pack to apply to the treated area.
 Use it as instructed.